wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     ![A screenshot of a computer Description automatically generated](./images/media/image45.png)

-3. From a **Terminal** window, stop the Liberty server named **pbwserver** with the following command:
+3. From the **terminal** window, stop the Liberty server named **pbwserver** with the following command:

         /home/techzone/wlp/bin/server stop pbwserver

 ### Checkpoint

-At this point in the lab, you have successfully demonstrated the PlantsByWebSphere application runs successfully in WebSPhere Lberty on a local VM.
+At this point in the lab, you have successfully demonstrated the **PlantsByWebSphere** application runs successfully in WebSPhere Lberty on a local VM.

 In the next sections, you will deploy the PlantsByWebSphere application to containers and Red Hat OpenShift.